Wisdom teeth

 Wisdom Teeth PositionCost

-The cost includes consultation, CT, post-operative medications, sutures and suture removal.
+The cost includes extraction, post-operative medications, sutures and suture removal.

 智慧齒發炎